 At any given time Denali Commission staff and partners are engaged with several hundred grants and/or projects in various stages of planning, design and construction.
 Program partners range from sophisticated line agencies to small village-level organizations.
 The ability to deliver timely, sustainable projects with the right level and type of oversight and guidance, while also being nimble and agile, requires constant attention.
 Commission leadership emphasizes the paramount importance of public integrity, transparency and accountability.
 The Commission maintains an aggressive staff training program and uses the latest in grant processing technology through the U.S. Department of Health and Human Services.
-During Fiscal Year 2012, staff received training from the Office of Management & Budget, U.S. Department of Health and Human Services and the Government Accountability Office.
-To keep staff size at an optimum level, the Commission contracts with other federal "lines of business" at the U.S. Department of the Treasury, Bureau of Public Debt to provide services in the areas of finance, human resources, procurement and travel.
-In addition, for the advancement of governmental accountability, the Commission relies on a network of federal experts through its Business Board Advisory Committee, which include members from U.S. Treasury, Office of Management and Budget and the Association of Government Accountants.
+During Fiscal Year 2013, staff received training from the Office of Management & Budget, U.S. Department of Health and Human Services and the Government Accountability Office.
+To keep staff size at an optimum level, the Commission contracts with other federal "lines of business" at the U.S. Department of the Treasury, Bureau of Fiscal Service to provide services in the areas of finance, human resources, procurement and travel.
+In addition, for the advancement of governmental accountability, the Commission relies on a network of federal experts through its Business Board Advisory Committee, which include members from various government agencies.